Pattanathil Bhootham: Soundtrack

-The soundtrack album was composed by R. Govardhanam and the lyrics were written by Kannadasan.
+The soundtrack was composed by R. Govardhanam and the lyrics were written by Kannadasan.
 Kannadasan, who wanted to join the Indian National Congress was waiting for the acceptance from the then Congress President K. Kamaraj, which made him to write the lines "Antha Sivagami maganidam seithi cholladi, ennai serum naal parka cholladi, veru yeverodum naan pesa vaarthai yethadi" (Tell Sivagami's son to fix the date to enrol me), indirectly referring to Kamaraj, whose mother's name was Sivagami.
 A trombone was used as an instrument in the song "Ulagathil Sirandhadhu".
 The songs "Kannil Kandathellam", "Naan Yaar", "Ulagathil Sirandhadhu" and "Andha Sivagami" attained popularity.
 Music historian Vamanan wrote, "Whether it be a ghazal-like romantic number (Andha Sivakami Maganidam), or a competition song that must flow through the comic to the romantic to the sentimental (Ulagathil Sirandhadhu Edhu) or a poignant number (Kannile Kandadhellaam Kaatchiyaa), Govardhanam measures up to his melody like a master."

 Release and reception

 Pattanathil Bhootham was released on 14 April 1967, during Puthandu.
-Despite facing competition from Magaraasi, released on the same day, it became a major commercial success.
-Ananda Vikatan, in a review dated 30 April 1967, applauded the cinematography by Ravikant Nagaich, particularly the trick shots and colour scenes.
+Kalki appreciated the sound recording, colour mixing and Seetharaman's performance.
+Ananda Vikatan, in a review dated 30 April 1967, applauded the cinematography, particularly the trick shots and colour scenes.Despite facing competition from Magaraasi, released on the same day, it became a major commercial success.